melkes/Sillystringz-Factory-MVC/README.md

 }
 ```

-In order to use dotnet-ef, we also need to install the Microsoft.EntityFrameworkCore.Design package in our ASP.NET Core projects.
+In order to use dotnet-ef, you also need to install the Microsoft.EntityFrameworkCore.Design package.
 Within Factory folder of the app, run the following command:
 ```
 $ dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0
 ```
+* Run database migrations to create the needed database tables:
+`dotnet ef database update`

 - In a terminal window, run:
   - `dotnet restore`
   - `dotnet build`
   - `dotnet run`
 - You may be asked to enter your system password
-- In a web browser, navigate to https://localhost:5001/
+- In a web browser, navigate to https://localhost:5001/ if it does not open automatically.

 ## Known Bugs
-* 'Delete' view for Engineers is not displaying or functioning as intended.
-* 'Edit' view for Engineers does not include add/delete machines.
-* Project is missing some view content needed to make it complete.
-Migrations may need to be updated.
+None at this time.

 ## Project Roadmap
 Future features could include:
-* Multiple specific details rather than a generic "details" field (e.g. date of hire/purchase, department/production line, etc.)
+* Multiple specific details rather just a details or hire date field (e.g. dates of machine purchase and training, specifiying department/production line, etc.)
 * Styling

 ## License